sireum/v2-website/website-amandroid/src/main/website/source/docs/tutorial.rst

 			$ sireum launch sireumdev -j "-Xms128m,-Xmx1024m" --args -clean

-		This will launch Eclipse IDE with all required pulgins. ``-j "-Xms512m,-Xmx4096m" --args -clean`` is the parameters give to Eclipse (you can modify it based on your machines performance).
+		This will launch Eclipse IDE with all required pulgins. ``-j "-Xms512m,-Xmx4096m" --args -clean`` is parameter gives to Eclipse (you can modify it based on your machines performance).

 After above steps you will get a working development platform with all the necessary plugins setup.
 Then it is time to get code of Amandroid.